Milleus/feedback-form-demo/README.md

 # Feedback Form Demo

 Inspired by Google Console, this is a demo of a feedback form that allows users to easily take a screenshot of the website and submit it together as part of their feedback / issue report.
+Users can also use a built-in editor to hide sensitive information on the screenshot.

 This is a **zero dependency** solution as it uses native browser `getDisplayMedia()` API.